It said that Morsi was under house arrest over in Egypt, but it was ABC, but nobody could confirm it.

 Wow.

-Um, racism will never die because people won't let it.
+Racism will never die because people won't let it.

-The media spends it, our politicians use it.
+The media spins it.

-And I think that they are this trial is a perfect example of that.
+And I think that they are, this trial is a perfect example of that.

 The prosecution is relying on the racial issue to win this case because without it, they probably will not win the case.

-Well, let me ask you what you think here.
+Let me ask you what you think here.

 That everybody that made this trial happen did so because they want a statement on race made.